AlfredoCubitos/myAvrTerminal/README.md

 # myAvrTerminal

-myAvrTerminal is a Linux terminal for mySmartUSB MK3.
+myAvrTerminal is a very basic Linux terminal for mySmartUSB MK3.

+This project is aimed to give Linux user an easy access to mySmartUSB programmer for Amtel microcontroller.

+Why a special terminal?
+Its because the programmer understands only Windows encoded chraters while modern Linux uses utf-8 encoded characters.